 - Atanasoff Berry Computer (1937 1938)

 solved systems of linear equations.

 Not a general-purpose computer.

 - John Atanasoff and Clifford Berry of Iowa State University.

-- The First Generation: Vacuum Tube Computers (1945 - 1953) - Electronic Numerical Integrator And Computer (ENIAC) - John Mauchly and J. Presper Eckert University of Pennsylvania, 1946 - The ENIAC was the first general-purpose computer.
+- The First Generation: Vacuum Tube Computers (1945 - 1953) - Electronic Numerical Integrator And Computer (ENIAC) - John Mauchly and J. Presper Eckert University of Pennsylvania, 1946 - The ENIAC was the first all-electronic, general-purpose digital computer.